-Fork Union Military Academy offers a Resource Program designed to assist cadets in grades 8 through 12 with additional academic support.
-Those enrolled in the program will meet in the designated Resource classroom during the 45-minute planning period Monday through Thursday.
-This time will include remedial instruction of course content, learning strategies—including (but not limited to) note-taking, studying, and test-taking strategies—amongst other skills needed to be successful (i.e., time management, self-accountability, and prioritizing).
+Fork Union Military Academy offers a resource seminar designed to assist cadets who need additional academic support.
+Those enrolled in the seminar will meet at designated time periods during the class week to receive academic support such as remedial instruction of course content, learning strategies—including (but not limited to) note-taking, studying, and test-taking strategies—amongst other skills needed to be successful (i.e., time management, self-accountability, and prioritizing).

 For cadets to receive individualized instruction, content teachers are communicated with weekly to further identify any weaknesses or needs.
 Students do earn a grade based on work ethic, positive attitude, and attendance.
 Students must participate and be receptive to working towards academic proficiency.

-The Resource seminar does not conflict with the academic term course.
-This course is in addition to any seminar or term course offerings.
+The resource seminar does not conflict with the academic term course.
+This resource seminar course is in addition to any seminar or term course offerings.

-For more information about the program or for help enrolling, please contact our Director of College Placement and Academic Services, Mrs. Kelsey Hill, via email at .
+For more information about the resource seminar or for help enrolling, please contact our Director of College Placement and Academic Services, Mrs. Kelsey Hill, via email at .

 Department of College Placement and Academic Services oversees Fork Union Military Academy's Online Driver Education Program.
 The classroom portion of the program is conducted through online education, and the "behind the wheel" portion of the program is available through the Fork Union Driving Academy, an outside service provider located here in Fork Union.